ng-Classic/ng-classic/docs/BAZEL.md

 ## Installation

-In order to ensure that everyone builds Angular Classicin a _consistent_ way, Bazel will be installed through NPM.
+In order to ensure that everyone builds Angular Classic in a _consistent_ way, Bazel will be installed through NPM.
 It's not necessary to install Bazel manually.